casulemarc/SoccerLeagueTable/README.md

-# SoccerLeagueTable
+## SoccerLeagueTable
-An app the track the performance of each soccer club's performance  by sorting which played more, has more points gained, or losses by pressing header menu
+An app that tracks the performance of each soccer club's performance in a league.

+### Concepts:
+- Sorting table algorithms.
+### Idea:
+Club that played that played most games in descending or ascending order.
+Club that won or lost more in games in descending or ascending order.
+Club that earned more points in descending or ascending order.